lifthrasiir/angolmois/INTERNALS.md

 * `#LNOBJ xx`

-Forces the key `xx` in channels `1x` and `2x` to be used as an end marker for long notes.
+Forces the alphanumeric key `xx` in channels `1x` and `2x` to be used as an end marker for long notes.
 The end marker also forces the last visible object before it to become a start of a long note.
-Long notes defined in this manner are resolved after parsing, so the *last* normal object may be defined after an end marker.
-`xx` is ignored if it is the first visible object or the last visible object before it have been used as an end marker. `xx` is used as a key sound at the end of long notes defined in this manner.
+Long notes defined in this manner are resolved after parsing, so the *last* normal object may be defined after an end marker. `xx` is ignored if it is the first visible object or the last visible object before it have been used as an end marker. `xx` is used as a key sound at the end of long notes defined in this manner.

 `#LNOBJ` can be used with channels `5x` and `6x`.
 In this case, the resolution for `#LNOBJ` and one for channels `5x` and `6x` is done independently (as if each other does not exist) and combined later.
-Angolmois does its best effort to fix problematic charts (e.g. overlapping long notes); offending objects that have been removed will be reused as BGMs.
+Angolmois does its best effort to fix problematic charts (e.g. overlapping or consecutive long notes);
+offending objects that have been removed will be reused as BGMs.
 This process is also used for avoiding delicate parsing problems in channels `5x` and `6x` alone.

 * `#LNTYPE 1` (default)
 * Channels `5x` and `6x`

-Forces every matching pair of two non-`00` keys in those channels to be a start and end of new long note.
-(Both keys are assigned as a key sound.)
+Forces every matching pair of two non-`00` alphanumeric keys in those channels to be a start and end of new long note.
+(Both alphanumeric keys are assigned as a key sound.)

-The matching is resolved after parsing like `#LNOBJ`, but if the same measure for those channels is defined multiple times then Angolmois matches pairs of keys in the order of appearance in that measure.
+The matching is resolved after parsing like `#LNOBJ`, but if the same measure for those channels is defined multiple times then Angolmois matches pairs of alphanumeric keys in the order of appearance in that measure.
 This may result in problematic charts, which are later fixed as described above.
 BMS writers should avoid writing the same measure multiple times for those channels.

 * `#LNTYPE 2`
 * Channels `5x` and `6x`

-Forces every consecutive row of the same non-`00` keys to be a long note.
-Only a start of the long note is assigned a key sound of given key.
-Angolmois will split the long note if it consists of consecutive but non-equal keys.
-This behavior may change if it turned out to be incompatible.
+Forces every consecutive row of the non-`00` (not necessarily same) alphanumeric keys to be a long note.
+Only a start of the long note is assigned a key sound of the first non-`00` alphanumeric key.

 Again the row is resolved after parsing, but as like `#LNTYPE 1`, defining the same measure multiple times may result in problematic charts.
 (Unlike